77.01 Right to writ of garnishment.

 State and federal laws provide that certain wages, money, and property, even if deposited in a bank, savings and loan, or credit union, may not be taken to pay certain types of court judgments.
 Such wages, money, and property are exempt from garnishment.
 The major exemptions are listed below on the form for Claim of Exemption and Request for Hearing.
 This list does not include all possible exemptions.
 You should consult a lawyer for specific advice.

-YOU SHOULD FILE THE FORM FOR CLAIM OF EXEMPTION IMMEDIATELY TO KEEP YOUR WAGES, MONEY, OR PROPERTY FROM BEING APPLIED TO THE COURT JUDGMENT.
+IF YOU HAVE A VALID EXEMPTION, YOU SHOULD FILE THE FORM FOR CLAIM OF EXEMPTION IMMEDIATELY TO KEEP YOUR WAGES, MONEY, OR PROPERTY FROM BEING APPLIED TO THE COURT JUDGMENT.
 THE CLERK CANNOT GIVE YOU LEGAL ADVICE.
 IF YOU NEED LEGAL ASSISTANCE YOU SHOULD SEE A LAWYER.
 IF YOU CANNOT AFFORD A PRIVATE LAWYER, LEGAL SERVICES MAY BE AVAILABLE.
 CONTACT YOUR LOCAL BAR ASSOCIATION OR ASK THE CLERK’S OFFICE ABOUT ANY LEGAL SERVICES PROGRAM IN YOUR AREA.

 CLAIM OF EXEMPTION AND